cwkosman/cherin-food-blog/content/recipes/lemon-rhubarb-squares.md

 ---
 **Jam**

+*Jam can be made up to 5 days ahead.
+Store in air tight container and refrigerate.*

-In medium saucepan, combine lemon zest and juice, sugar (3/4 cup), salt (1/4 Tsp.), and vanilla (1/2 Tsp.), stirring occasionally.
+In a medium saucepan, combine lemon zest and juice, sugar (3/4 cup), salt (1/4 Tsp.), and vanilla (1/2 Tsp.), stirring occasionally.
 Bring to a boil over medium heat, then reduce to simmer until sugar is dissolved.

-Set aside 1/2 cup of rhubarb, add the remaining rhubarb (2 1/2 cups) to the pan and simmer. using wooden spoon, stir often and mash until rhubarb is softened and saucepan content is thick and and jam-like.
+Set aside 1/2 cup of rhubarb, add the remaining rhubarb (2 1/2 cups) to the pan and simmer.
+Using wooden spoon, stir often and mash until rhubarb is softened and saucepan content is thick and jam-like.

 Remove from heat and stir reserved rhubarb into jam.
 Set aside and let cool.

-Jam can be made up to 5 days ahead.
-Store in air tight container and refrigerate.

 **Squares**

 Preheat oven to 350°F. Lightly grease (or coat with nonstick spray) 8x8 inch pan, then line with parchment paper that overhangs about 2 inch on the sides.
 Grease parchment paper.
+This will help to remove the squares once they are done.

 Toast nuts (1 1/4 cup) on baking sheet until slightly darkened, but be careful not to burn (about 5 minutes).
 Then let cool and coarsely chop.